 On Aug.
-31, 1999, the Dixie Chicks released their album Fly, the trio's second album with Natalie Maines as lead singer.
+31, 1999, the Chicks (formerly the Dixie Chicks) released their album Fly, the trio's second album with Natalie Maines as lead singer.
 The album debuted at No. 1 on the Billboard chart and received a diamond-selling status from the RIAA.

 Beyond its record-breaking sales, to understand what a cultural juggernaut the album was, you have to remember that Fly's release came four years before the band was effectively blacklisted from country music following Maines' comments onstage in London on March 10, 2003 when she stated, "We do not want this war, this violence, and we're ashamed that the president of the United States is from Texas."

-In 1999, the Dixie Chicks were only known as modern country music saviors.
+In 1999, the Chicks were only known as modern country music saviors.
 The trio honored country's roots while pushing it in new directions and brining the genre to new audiences.
-And to young women hooked on country radio, the Dixie Chicks were everything-- cool, funny, spunky outspoken artists who played banjos and fiddles and appeared in hip ads for Candie's shoes.
-(Ok, the ads were cool at the time.)
+And to young women hooked on country radio, the Chicks were everything— cool, funny, spunky outspoken artists who played banjos and fiddles and appeared in hip ads for Candie's shoes.
+(Ok, the ads were very cool at the time.)

 Fly, produced by Blake Chancey and Paul Worley, built on the success of Wide Open Spaces, exploring themes of independence, desire and loss.

 The album's first single, the Celtic-inspired "Ready to Run," was a song from the perspective of a woman who's not ready to be tied down because she was having too much fun on her own.
-It exemplified everything we loved about the Dixie Chicks.
+It exemplified everything we loved about the trio.